Victoria's Secret: Victoria's Secret Direct

-Catalog (1977 - 2016)
+Catalog (1977–2016)

 Prior to the emergence of e-commerce, the company's catalogs were a key aspect of successfully marketing a product considered risqué to consumers in the privacy of their own homes.
 According to Joseph Sugarman, the 1979 catalog was "a lot more sensuous" and took the form of "an upmarket version of a Frederick's of Hollywood lingerie catalog."

 The New York Times reported that the success of Victoria's Secret catalogs influenced others to present lingerie as "romantic and sensual but tasteful" with models photographed in elegant settings.
-The company was known for accepting phone orders at any hour which helped it establish dominance of the lingerie market.
+The company was known for accepting phone orders at any hour, which helped it establish dominance in the lingerie market.
 The Los Angeles Times described the catalog in 2000 as having achieved "an almost cult-like following."
 The company was mailing more than 400 million catalogs annually in 2010.

-In May 2016, the brand decided to discontinue the catalog which had run at a cost of $125 million to $150 million annually due to concern that catalogs had grown stale as a marketing device and confidence that sales would not be affected.
+In May 2016, the brand decided to discontinue the catalog, which had run at a cost of $125 million to $150 million annually, due to concern that catalogs had grown stale as a marketing device and confidence that sales would not be affected.